Program of Study and Admission Criteria

 - Candidates are expected to be able to accept criticism and respond by appropriate modification of behavior.

-Following the deadline for application acceptance, the athletic training selection committee, which comprises two athletic training faculty and the HHPR graduate coordinator, will evaluate and rate each applicant.
-This rating is determined by a 5-point Likert scale and written verbal comments in the areas of GPA, work experience, letters of recommendation and writing ability (essay requirement).
+Following the deadline for application acceptance, the Athletic Training Selection Committee, which comprises three athletic training faculty and three University of Arkansas athletic training staff, will evaluate and rate each applicant.
 Once a determination has been rendered concerning the applicant's desire for admission, a formal letter noting acceptance, denial or placement on a waiting list will be sent to the applicant.